Some influencers spark backlash after using protests as backdrop for their content - KEYT | KCOY

 Floyd, a 46-year-old black man, died at the hands of Minneapolis police in late May.
 When video of the incident surfaced, it sparked protests across the globe with people taking to the streets to demand justice for Floyd and an end to police brutality.

-As protests continue, Shettsel and a handful of other social media influencers have found themselves being accused of using the unrest sweeping the country as a chance to create content.
+As protests continue, Schatzel and a handful of other social media influencers have found themselves being accused of using the unrest sweeping the country as a chance to create content.

 Other instances have also gone viral, including one where a woman, wearing a mask and floppy hat, is seen posing in front of a boarded-up building in the aftermath of looting that occurred during some protests.
 In another instance, a woman is seen in front of a boarded-up Starbucks posing with her sunglasses in front of a group of law enforcement officials who have their backs to her.